DND-IT/github-workflows/docs/workflows/gitops-image-tag.md

       # Default: ${{ github.event.repository.default_branch }}

       app_id:
       # GitHub App ID for generating a token.
-Required if using GitHub App authentication.
+Required if using GitHub App authentication. app_private_key must be set in the secrets.
       #
       # Type: string
       # Required: false